 When I visited in June, there were people everywhere.
 I remember making my way through a sea of kids, towels, coolers, dogs, and chairs to try to find a spot to sit by the water.
 No mean feat.

 Finally, I managed to score a spot along the shore to watch the waterfall.
 And it was beautiful.
-The smallest of the three waterfalls, Hooker Falls tumbles off a ledge just a mere 12 feet from the river below.
+The smallest of the three waterfalls, Hooker Falls tumbles off a ledge just a mere 11 feet from the river below.

-I had not packed my suit.
-And let’s be honest – that water was extremely cold.
+Even during the summer, the water was extremely cold.
 All I could do was take off my boots and tiptoe out into it (while trying to avoid the swimming children).

 Triple Falls is made up of (yep you guessed it) three separate waterfalls.
 Together, they drop about 120 feet.
 From the overlook you can see all three waterfalls as one, but we soon discovered that this spot wasn’t even the best part.

 Continue past the overlook and you’ll find a smaller trail shooting off to the left.
 Head down a ton of steps and you’ll find yourself in a clearing between the middle and bottom waterfall.

 This was one of my favorite parts of the hike.
 Two waterfalls above me and one below.